Languages:

 Consult the FAQ page

-Since 2005, the average annual concentration of arsenic in ambient air at the legal station has decreased by over 70% thanks to the implementation of numerous projects.
+Since 2005, the average annual concentration of arsenic in ambient air measured at the legal station has decreased by over 70% thanks to the implementation of numerous projects.

 • Construction of concentrate storage domes